open-rsx/rsb-manual/specification-socket.rst

 * Processes act as either TCP-clients or -servers for a common port.
 There is one server and zero or more clients.
-Each client-server connection is a bi-direction stream of :term:`notification` s which are sent and received by :term:`participant` s in the respective processes.
+Each client-server connection is a bi-direction stream of :term:`notifications <notification>` which are sent and received by :term:`participants <participant>` in the respective processes.
-* Each process may host zero, one or many :term:`participant` s.
-Within a process, the :term:`participant` s share a connection.
+* Each process may host zero, one or many :term:`participants
+  <participant>`.
+Within a process, the :term:`participants
+  <participant>` share a connection.

 .. _specification-socket-schema: